MLBartkowiakChojnacki/ML_PROJECT_2022/reports/report.md

 ## Features

-A collection of data intended for this project is consisting of training set of 3750 samples and test set of 1250 samples, associated with a label from 2 classes.
+A collection of data intended for this project is consisting of training set of 3750 samples  associated with a label from 2 classes and test set of 1250 samples.
 Each set has 10000 features, floating point type.
 Data set is complete and does not show any duplicates.
 Contamination by outliers is very low, less than 1% in the entire dataset, the highest indicator for columns reaches 2.8% and for rows 0.56%.
 Due to the low contamination, outliers do not need to be removed from the data.

 Most features present signs of Gaussian distribution, close to 95% passed the normal distribution test, what can be perfectly shown on the chart below after standardization.